-FERMI implements a seeded FEL scheme, improving the output pulse coherence, central wavelength control and spectral bandwidth.
-The FEL output on the two undulator lines (FEL-1, FEL-2) is tunable in power, wavelength, temporal duration, and polarization.
-FERMI guarantees the generation of high transversely and longitudinally coherent ultrashort (10-100 femtosecond) pulses in the wavelength range from 100 nm to 4 nm in the first harmonic, with polarization from completely linear both horizontally and vertically to circular in both directions.
+Among existing FEL sources FERMI is unique in many respects.
+The implemented seeded FEL scheme guarantees the generation of highly transversely and longitudinally coherent ultrashort (5-100 femtosecond) pulses in the wavelength range from 100 nm to 4 nm in the first harmonic.
+The use of APPLE II-type undulators allows for variable polarization, from completely linear both horizontally and vertically to circular in both directions.

 - The seed laser provides a reference signal throughout the FERMI facility to facilitate the femtosecond level precision timing and synchronization of all systems.